fossasia/susi_server/README.rst

 -  open ``http://localhost:4000`` in your browser
 -  to shut down Susi, run ``bin/stop.sh``

-How do I analyze data acquired by Susi
+How do I analyze data acquired by Susi AI
 --------------------------------------

 Susi stores data into an elasticsearch index.
 There is a front-end for the index available in elasticsearch-head.
 To install this, do: